Anypoint Code Builder Overview

 A flow reference enables you to trigger execution of a flow or subflow from another flow.

 The IDE provides built-in snippets, and you can create your own user snippets.
-To create and use code snippets, see Working with Code Snippets.
+To use and create code snippets, see Working with Code Snippets.

 Anypoint Platform Product Integrations